Time Stands Still In Bagan

 It had been an exciting and full day, but it was time to get to bed and sleep, so we could get an early start.

-Some of us in the group decided to wake up before dawn broke to watch the balloons rising, even if we couldn’t ride in them.
+Some of us in the group decided to wake up before dawn broke to watch the balloons rising.
 Also, my son Mikhail had his drone with him, so he would be able to get some amazing pictures.
 Speaking of this, there are strict rules around the use of drones in Myanmar.
 We heard that some tourists had recently been arrested for using a drone in an unauthorised area.

 Carmen, Mikhail and I rose early and got out into the plains to watch the balloons rising.
-Balloons Over Bagan is a privately owned local company that offers these safe professional flights and as I said, I had made that mistake.
+Balloons Over Bagan is a privately owned local company that offers these safe professional flights.
+I realised that I had made a serious error in judgement.
+When the trip was being planned early in the year, James had urged our group to book the Bagan balloon ride in advance.
+Given our group was on a tight budget, I had decided against the additional expense.
+Our group had missed out on a once in a lifetime opportunity to float in the magic.
 When you go to Bagan, make sure you take that ride.

 After breakfast, we hired some bicycles and set off.
-We got to marvel at the different frescos, patterns, the silent and most beautiful Buddha’s. and even some of the resident creatures like bats that lived in the temples and who squawked at us when Aung Ngwe shone his light up onto the ceilings.
+We got to marvel at the different frescos, patterns and the silent and most beautiful Buddha’s.
+We also got to meet and greet some of the resident creatures like bats that lived in the temples and who squawked at us when Aung Ngwe shone his light up onto the ceilings.
 Although I’m not afraid of bats, it kind of put paid to the fantasy I had of sleeping in a temple one night – it seemed no one shared the same enthusiasm as me.

 Having Aung Ngwe with us made all the difference to